 To find a facility near your patient that can provide substance use treatment specific to your patient's individual criteria (such as the type of insurance or medication), you can visit the Behavioral Health Treatment Services Locator provided by the Substance Abuse and Mental Health Services Administration (SAMHSA).

-Find a waivered buprenorphine treatment provider* near your patient.
+Find a SUBLOCADE treatment provider* near your patient

 When selecting a new provider, it is important to identify one that can meet your patient's needs.
 Consider confirming these key pieces of information with the new site of care before referring the patient: